 This isn’t the real television.
 But ask yourself why is it called TV chicken?
 This local dish derived its name based on the way it is prepared.
-The chicken is roasted in a make shift rotisserie oven which to most of the local residents takes the shape of the television.
-It is a very famous meal and it is accessible nearly across Uganda especially around the street side vendors.
-The chicken is well prepared and offered to clients with home fries and salad and the best places to find this include areas like Wandegeya, Ntinda shopping centre and many more.
+The chicken is roasted in a make-shift rotisserie oven which to most of the local residents takes the shape of the television.
+It is a very famous meal and it is accessible nearly across Uganda especially around the street-side vendors.
+The chicken is well prepared and offered to clients with home fries and salad and the best places to find this includes areas like Wandegeya, Ntinda shopping centre, and many more.

-Almost all Ugandan cuisines are served with groundnut source and this comes with a reason.
-Groundnut source comes with a creamy paste made from sweet red peanuts and serves with meals as condiment.
-In some other areas in East Africa especially in western Kenya, groundnut source is eaten on its own as soup.
+Almost all Ugandan cuisines are served with groundnut sources and this comes with a reason.
+Groundnut source comes with a creamy paste made from sweet red peanuts and serves with meals as condiments.
+In some other areas in East Africa especially in western Kenya, groundnut source is eaten on its own as a soup.
 In the pearl of Africa, groundnut source comes along with potatoes, cassava, matooke as well as roasted fish.

-Katogo is traditionally enjoyed as breakfast but it can be enjoyed at anytime.
+Katogo is traditionally enjoyed as breakfast but it can be enjoyed at any time.
 It is fried plantains with soup and includes beans, beef or offals and they are offered with traditional vegetables.
-It comes with strong aroma that welcomes clients as soon as they reach restaurant premises.
+It comes with a strong aroma that welcomes clients as soon as they reach restaurant premises.

 In conclusion, Uganda isn’t only recognized for its incredible wildlife encounters, but also for its delicious traditional and locally made dishes.
-For travelers who are planning to undertake a safari to Uganda, a taste on one of the above foods will certainly reward you with unforgettable experiences of lifetime.
+For travelers who are planning to undertake a safari to Uganda, a taste of one of the above foods will certainly reward you with unforgettable experiences of a lifetime.